a-kuchuk/interplanetary_weather/README.md

 # interplanetary_weather
-App tracking the weather across different celestial bodies in teh solar system
+App tracking the weather across different celestial bodies in the solar system